Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 #### Unsupported dbt version

 If you see an error message indicating that your version of dbt is unsupported, then there is likely a problem with your environment.
 - Check the **dbt Path** setting in your VS Code settings.
-If this path is set, ensure that it is pointing to a valid <constant name="fusion_engine" />  executable.
+If this path is set, ensure that it is pointing to a valid <Constant name="fusion_engine" />  executable.
-- If necessary, you can also install the <constant name="fusion_engine" />  directly using these instructions: [Install the Fusion CLI](/docs/fusion/install-fusion).
+- If necessary, you can also install the <Constant name="fusion_engine" />  directly using these instructions: [Install the Fusion CLI](/docs/fusion/install-fusion).

 import AboutFusion from '/snippets/_about-fusion.md';